virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     disassemblerAGC.py --find=Comanche055.patterns <Comanche072-B2.binsource

 The search is entirely brute force, and does take some time to complete ... though with that said, it's not too bad.
 On my computer, for example, doing a full match of Comanche 55 patterns vs a Manche45R2 rope takes 77 seconds.
 (In case you're interested, that's a total of 1222 basic program labels and 629 interpretive program labels, of which all but 9 of each are found by the matching process.)

+Note that this also creates a file called disassemblerAGC.core which shows all of the core-memory locations at which the disassembler has matched code from the BASELINE.

 By default, disassemblerAGC.py searches banks 00, 01, ..., 43 for the patterns whose first instruction is basic, and then searches banks 00, 01, ..., 43 again for the patterns whose first instruction is interpretive.